-- We will support GPs in the re-provisioning of General Practice IT and the development of these clinical systems thereafter. - We will increasingly mature our electronic records across health and social care, ensuring they are intuitive and safe to use. - As new requirements for electronic records emerge we will aim to meet those requirements by development of existing applications whenever possible. - When procuring new solutions we will follow the 'Once for Scotland' principle when appropriate.
-This will mean collaborating with other boards to design national systems and initiatives. - Regional systems will be prioritised where national solutions are not available. - We will only pursue a local approach when no viable alternatives are available. - When procuring new systems we will prioritise safety, usability and compatibility with the national data stores, regional systems and relevant local systems.
+- We will support GPs in the re-provisioning of primary care IT and the development of these clinical systems thereafter. - We will progress all records across health and social care towards HIMSS EMRAM level 7 or equivalent, ensuring they are intuitive and simple to use. - When procuring new solutions we will follow the 'Once for Scotland' principle wherever possible.
+This will mean collaborating with other boards to design national systems and initiatives, e.g. a national Laboratory Information Management System.
+As part of the pandemic response, Grampian will be the first health board to adopt OpenEyes the new national eyecare system. - Regional systems will be prioritised where national solution is not available e.g. the hospital electronic prescribing and medicines administration HEPMA and the north of Scotland CarePortal. - We will only pursue a local approach when no viable alternatives are available. - We will connect to the NDP when practicable.
+Initially this is most likely to be for a new way of recording anticipatory care plans. - When procuring new systems we will prioritise usability and compatibility with the NDP, regional systems and relevant local systems